Fordham station: History

 As with other NYC stations in the Bronx, the station became a Penn Central station once the NYC & Pennsylvania Railroads merged in 1968.
 Penn Central acquired the New Haven Railroad in 1969, thus transforming the station into a full Penn Central station.
 However, because of the railroad's serious financial distress following the merger, commuter service was turned over to the Metropolitan Transportation Authority in 1972.
 To make matters worse, the connection to the Fordham Road–190th Street station as well as the rest of the IRT Third Avenue Line was eliminated in 1973, although the station still had a major mass transit connection in the form of Fordham Plaza.

+The station and the railroad were turned over to Conrail on April 1, 1976.
 On September 1, 1976, New Haven Line trains began stopping at Fordham as part of regular service, with three trains stopping in each direction.

-The station and the railroad were turned over to Conrail in 1976, and eventually became part of the MTA's Metro-North Railroad in 1983.
+The station and both lines became part of the MTA's Metro-North Railroad in 1983.
 Metro-North extended the platforms to handle longer trains in the 1990s, and removed the luncheonette and other local businesses that operated from the station.

 Major changes to Fordham station were completed on November 22, 2016.
 The renovation's scope included a new entrance leading directly to Webster Avenue and 193rd Street, a new permanent artwork, and a rebuilt northbound platform.
 The northbound platform was widened from being just under ten feet wide to being 19 feet wide.
 This was made possible with the acquisition of property from Fordham University.
 At the north end of the southbound platform a ramp was installed.
 Both platforms received rehabilitated elevators, new LED lighting, new benches and canopies, real-time information monitors, and public address systems.

 In 2018, work was completed on a new interlocking to the north of the station, which was expected to increase reliability and capacity on the line.
 This project cost $29.9 million.